herlo/PyCamps/INSTALL.markdown

 ### Pre-Install Configuration ###

 NOTE: Configurations for anything but Apache Web Server and MySQL Database Server are not implemented yet.
 If you decide to use a different configuration, please consider contributing to PyCamps.

-Before beginning, PyCamps will need the following items configured, DO NOT INSTALL A WEB SERVER OR DATABASE UNTIL THESE ITEMS ARE PREPARED:
+Before beginning, PyCamps will need the following items configured.
+DO NOT INSTALL A WEB SERVER OR DATABASE UNTIL THESE ITEMS ARE PREPARED:

 - A disk partition with LVM for the master databases and clones
 - Determine the current database size then multiply by 1.5, then multiply by the number of camps
     - For example, if the DB size is 3G, 3Gx1.5 # 4.5G per camp.
 4.5Gx10 camps # 45G minimum partition
-    - NOTE: Keep growth in mind as databases almost always grow
+    - **NOTE**: Keep growth in mind as databases almost always grow
 - Make a volume group named 'db' from the above partition
 - Make a logical volume named 'campmaster'
-    - NOTE: the VG and LV name can change, but will require other config changes
+    - **NOTE**: the VG and LV name can change, but will require other config changes
 - Make a filesystem (recommended ext3 or ext4) on the /dev/db/campmaster LV

 Manage each LV using autofs.
 PyCamps will automatically clone LVs as camps are created using read-write LVM snapshots.